popeil97/IDD-Fa18-Lab1/README.md

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

-**Answer: u don’t actually need to change the example code to get the on board LED to blink, since it seems the “LED_BUILTIN” variable maps to pin 13.
+**Answer: You don’t actually need to change the example code to get the on board LED to blink, since it seems the “LED_BUILTIN” variable maps to pin 13.
 But if you wish you can replace “LED_BUILTIN” and get the same result.**

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**

+**Answer: To change the blinking rate you only need to change the parameters of the delay() functions.
+This controls the pause length in-between the digitalWrites, which controls the signal outputted to the built in LED.**

 **c.
 What circuit element would you want to add to protect the board and external LED?**

+**Answer: To protect the board and external LED I would add a resistor. **

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

+**Answer: I could no longer perceive the LED blinking when the delay parameter was set to 12ms.
+You can tell it's still blinking by using the multimeter to check the variance in voltage during the code execution.**

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**

+**Answer: I programmed my blinking LED to have a longer pause(5x longer) after being lit.**

 ### 2. Blink your LED